 -

-Your final high school transcript, with your graduation date, must be submitted to the Office of Undergraduate Admission prior to orientation by July 31.
+Your final high school transcript, with your graduation date, must be submitted to the Office of Undergraduate Admission.
 If you will be receiving federal financial assistance, the aid will not be disbursed until the University has received your final transcript.
 If you took the SAT or ACT, please send them to us as well.
 They will be used for statistical and placement purposes only and will not impact your admission or financial aid award.
 Test scores can be submitted directly from the testing agency or can be sent by your high school with your final transcript.

 Course Registration and Placement Exams